BrianDorado/basecamp-mentor-handbook/README.md

 **My student isn't responding to me, what should I do?**

-If you go more than a week without hearing from your student, please reach out to me ASAP so we can remedy the problem.
+If you go more than a week without hearing from your student, please reach out to Bryan Smith ASAP so we can remedy the problem.